Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces: Determining the structure constants

-Thus, in order to compute the value of $\gamma_{f,g}$ we need to compute the size of an orbit of a symmetric subgroup of a reductive group of semisimple rank 1, on the flag variety of this reductive group.
+Thus, to compute the value of $\gamma_{f,g}$ we need to compute the size of an orbit of a symmetric subgroup of a split reductive group of semisimple rank 1, on the flag variety of this reductive group.

 \begin{prop} All split reductive groups of semisimple rank 1 are isomorphic to one of the following groups: \begin{enumerate} \item $SL_2\times\mathbb{G}^r_m$ \item $PGL_2\times\mathbb{G}^r_m$ \item $GL_2\times\mathbb{G}^r_m$ \end{enumerate}